agjs/conx/README.md

 ![conx](src/assets/logo.png)

-**conx** is an elegant extension to native Javascript [console API](https://developer.mozilla.org/en/docs/Web/API/console) which allows you to decorate your consoles and adept them to your project style. **conx** provides group logging similar to [debug](https://www.npmjs.com/package/debug) which allows you to see only specific logs instead of logging all of them at the same time.
+**conx** aka consoleX is an elegant extension to native Javascript [console API](https://developer.mozilla.org/en/docs/Web/API/console) which allows you to decorate your consoles and adept them to your project style. **conx** provides group logging similar to [debug](https://www.npmjs.com/package/debug) which allows you to see only specific logs instead of logging all of them at the same time.

 **conx** is tiny, zero dependencies module.